Community-Guardian/nnp-smart-roster-compose/docs/deployment-go-live-strategy.md

 ## Introduction

-This document outlines the comprehensive deployment and go-live strategy for the NNP Smart Roster System.
+This document outlines the comprehensive deployment and go-live strategy for the Signox LogX System.
 It provides detailed guidance on deployment approaches, technical implementation, risk management, and post-deployment support to ensure successful system launch and adoption.

 ---